Vara-Lab/VFT-Manager-Template/README.md

 1. Compile both contracts.
 2. Upload the extended-vft contract to the IDEA, you have to put the necesary data for your token.
-3. Upload the mini_dexs contract, you can put an initial value for the contract (or you can put that info in each call to the contract):
+3. Upload the vft_manager contract, you can put an initial value for the contract (or you can put that info in each call to the contract):
     - vft_contract_id: Some or None, it is the contract if of the vft contract.
     - min_tokens_to_add: Min tokens to the contract in the vft contract.
+    - max_tokens_to_burn: Max tokens to burn from the contract.
     - tokens_per_vara: cost of tokens for a Vara (will also be used to change tokens to a Vara).
-4. In the vft contract you need to grant admin, burn and minter role to the mini_dexs contract.
+4. In the vft contract you need to grant admin, burn and minter role to the vft_manager contract.
 5. Add balance to VFT-Manager with add_tokens_to_contract function.
 6. With that, you can swap Varas and your tokens!